j-show/jshow/README.md

 # Introduction

 jShow is an **open tool framework**.
-It's designed to support both `WebBrowser`, `Node.js` environment, it's composed of `core tool library` and `external components`.
+It's designed to support both `WebBrowser`, `Node.js` environment, it's composed of `core tool library`,`external components`,`generator helper`.

 - **`core tool library`** It's like a Swiss army knife.
 It helps you simplify your code.
 Anyone can use it to create their own **tool library**.

 - **`external components`** Automatically identify environmental patterns, follow the light component principle, load the following components as needed
+	- `any to conver` conversion function, provide various types of fool conversion function
+	- `check & regexp` a variety of common checking functions
+	- `calc date` Extend the time conversion function and integrate some convenience functions
+	- `calc string` Extended string processing function for special recognition of double-byte characters
+	- `encryption` Common encryption and decryption calculation function, including hash, CRC and other common data calculation function
 	- `module loading framework` Modular development framework, with async function as the core, asynchronous load page module
 	- `front-end routing` Through simple configuration, the front-end routing structure is established and the single-page application is developed easily
 	- `DOM operation` Simple DOM operation object, fully compatible with [jQuery](https://jquery.com/) operation mode
 	- `gesture recognition` For Mobile terminal, simple gestures can be identified in series by setting to recognize complex gestures

+- **`generator helper`** As the core library of the entire jShow's Family, jshow provides a global installation method that can generate sample projects of the corresponding framework through parameters.
-	- `tcp/http2 service` Provide TCP/HTTP2 backend services, fully compatible with [Koa@2](https://koajs.com/) middleware, integrated multilingual solutions.
+	- [jshow-svr][jshow-svr-url] Provide HTTP/HTTPS/HTTP2 backend services, fully compatible with [Koa@2](https://koajs.com/) middleware, integrated multilingual solutions, RESTful API, MVC and other code mode.
+	- [jshow-socket][jshow-socket-url] Socket data flow framework is provided to support TCP/UDP/WebSocket data flow parsing operations.
+	- [jshow-nano][jshow-nano-url] Provide hardware operation, business process control, support GPIO/SPI/serial/bluetooth operation, integrate part of GPS,4g,QR module reading and writing

 ---